 In that year, according to Pipe-Line No 46, there were 2.5 million pipe smokers in the UK and the first advertisement for PCOL appeared in the last known issue of Pipe Line No 57.

 Over the intervening period a great deal has changed in the world of pipesmoking, but today, celebrating its 40th anniversary, PCOL is still a strong and growing organisation.
-It is truly international, with over 300 members in 26 countries across the world.
-Meetings are held twice per month in London and Essex.
+It is truly international, with over 400 members in 26 countries across the world.
+Meetings are held twice per month in Central London and St Albans.
 All pipesmokers are very welcome to attend and activities include competitions, talks and quizzes on tobacco and pipes, visits to famous pipemakers in UK and abroad and most important of all, the camaraderie of fellow pipesmokers in a warm and friendly atmosphere.
-Most recently an independent film has been made about the club and is due for release in autumn 2010.
+Most recently an independent film has been made about the club and was release in 2010.
 Fame at last!